 Each servicing agreement will provide that a firm of independent certified public accountants will furnish to us, the Texas commission, the trustee and the rating agencies, on or before March 31 of each year, beginning March 31, 2007, a statement as to compliance by the servicer during the preceding calendar year, or the relevant portion thereof, with procedures relating to the servicing of applicable transition property.
-This report, which is referred to in this prospectus as the "annual accountant's report," will state that the firm has performed a review of the servicer's compliance with the servicing obligations of the applicable servicing agreement, identify the results of this review and include any exceptions to the procedures relating to the servicing of the applicable transition property noted.
-The annual accountant's report will also indicate that the accounting firm providing the report is independent of the servicer within the meaning of the Code of Professional Ethics of the American Institute of Certified Public Accountants.
+This report, which is referred to in this prospectus as the "annual accountant's report," will state that the firm has performed a review of the servicer's compliance with the servicing obligations of the applicable servicing agreement, identify the results of this review and include any exceptions to the procedures relating to the servicer within the meaning of the Code of Professional Ethics of the American Institute of Certified Public Accountants.
 Each servicing agreement also will provide for delivery to us, the Texas commission and the trustee, on or before March 31 of each year, a certificate signed by an officer of the servicer.
 This certificate will state that to the best of such officer's knowledge, the servicer has fulfilled its obligations under the servicing agreement for the preceding calendar year, or the relevant portion thereof, or, if there has been a default in the fulfillment of any relevant obligation, stating that there has been a default and describing each default.
 The servicer has agreed to give us, each rating agency and the trustee written notice of any servicer default under the servicing agreement.